rcgsheffield/Sheffield_RCC_Docs/pilot/limitations-considerations.rst

 Red Hat Machines
 ---------------------------------------

 **Problem:** You receive the message “This system is not registered with an entitlement server.
-You can use subscription-manager to register.” when attempting to install or update packages on the system.
+You can use subscription-manager to register.” when attempting to install or update :term:`packages<package>` on the system.

 .. image:: images/rhel_subscription.jpg
     :class: with-shadow float-right